glass-notes/glass-notes/README.md

 ## ▶ User interface

 Let's focus on the core aspects for now.
-The canvas is 640x320, the display size of Google Glass, Explorer Edition (XE).
+The canvas is`640 x 320` (`width x height`), the display size of Google Glass, Explorer Edition (XE).

 There will be three screens in this workflow: